GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 After signals, the order is: enums, constants, exported variables, public variables (regular name), and pseudo-private variables (starting with `_`), in this order.

-Enum type names should be in `CamelCase` while the enum values themselves should be in `ALL_CAPS_SNAKE_CASE`.
+Enum type names should be in `PascalCase` while the enum values themselves should be in `ALL_CAPS_SNAKE_CASE`.
 This order is important because exported variables might depend on previously defined enums and constants.

 ```gdscript
 enum TileTypes { EMPTY=-1, WALL, DOOR }